Note: We don't accept donations of any kind.

 5. Stay Hydrated

 Dehydration can impair cognitive function.
-Ensure adequate fluid intake by drinking water, and herbal teas, and consuming water-rich fruits and vegetables.
+Ensure adequate fluid intake by drinking water, herbal teas, and consuming water-rich fruits and vegetables.

 6. Limit Sugar and Processed Foods